tudor-ionescuu/OpenPCDet/INTERN_SETUP.md

 - **numpy 1.23.5** - CRITICAL: Do not upgrade numpy, as the KITTI pickle files are generated with this version
 - **spconv-cu121 2.3.8** for sparse 3D convolutions
 - **numba 0.60.0** with llvmlite 0.43.0 for CUDA kernels
+- **Building requires GPU access** - CUDA extensions must be compiled on a GPU node
 - All versions in requirements.txt are verified working on IBEX A100 nodes

 ### 6. Download Pretrained Models